BallAerospace/COSMOS/README.md

         gem install cosmos

-   Note on non-windows systems you will need to have all necessary prerequites installed (primarily cmake and qt 4.8.x)
+   Note on non-windows systems you will need to have all necessary prerequisites installed (primarily cmake and qt 4.8.x)

 2. At the command prompt, create a new COSMOS project: